python-can-define-radio/sdr-course/classroom_activities/070-Making-it-wave.md

 plt.show()
 ```

-After doing the Python, we'll use GNU Radio Companion to make it a wave.
-That'll come a few exercises from now.
+In the next exercise, we'll use GNU Radio Companion to do the same thing.